Wine Flavors: What’s Right? What’s Wrong?

 Wine Flavors in Pinot Noir Wine versus Pinot Noir Juice - Diagram by Wine Folly

 Wine flavors are created by chemical reactions during fermentation (when yeast turns sugar into alcohol).
-Fermentation creates hundreds of flavor compounds.
+Fermentation builds wine flavor as yeast converts sugar into alcohol and produces hundreds of aroma compounds.

 Here are common wine flavors by category: